Operators

 HandlePlayerDeath()

-# Equality with different types
+# Example with other comparable types

 if (PlayerName = "Admin"):